-A version of this can curently be seen at 1:09:56 here.
+An example of teaching this can be viewed at 1:09:56 in this video.

-A version of this can curently be seen at 1:09:56 here.
+An example of teaching this can be viewed at 1:09:56 in this video.

 Writing a computer program involves planning what you're going to do, "coding" the instructions, testing them, tracking down any bugs, and changing the program to that it works correctly.
 In these activities students explore a simple programming language by taking on separate roles to make these elements of programming explicit.

 This isn't completely artificial; most substantial program is written by a team of people, and often the roles of design, coding and testing are separated out.
 The program is made because there is a problem to solve to help other people to improve their lives.
 The people who write the program using a programming language are called the programmer (or possibly a developer or software engineer) - they write the instructions to tell the computer what to do.
 To be sure that the code is working exactly as it needs to for the people it’s been written for, someone needs to test the program and feeds back to the programmer(s) what needs fixing and why.
 They are testers.
 In a small project usually the testing is done by the person who wrote the program, but for larger applications testing is often separated out, partly to spread the workload, but also because sometimes the programmer might be so familiar with the program that they can't see it from a users' point of view.

 The Kidbots activities separates the programming from the testing to avoid the programmer adjusting their program on the fly, and also support students to understand that programming is about working together, thinking through what you want to have happen and collaborating to solve problems.

 Programming or "coding" is when a person (a programmer) types in instructions in a programming language so that the computer knows what it needs to do (programmers do lots of other things as well).
 Common programming languages that are used in the junior classroom include Scratch, ScratchJr, Python, Snap!, Blockly, and some older languages like Basic and Logo (which are still popular today).